TerryMinal/YoRPG_RPG7/README.md

 b)**Instruction to play: **
-  1.Choose a character (Warrior, Mage, Rogue, or Monk) 2.Wait till you encounter a monster
+  - Choose a character (Warrior, Mage, Rogue, or Monk)
+  - Wait till you encounter a monster
-  3.Choose to attack or defend
+  - Choose to attack or defend
-  4.If attack: choose normal attack or special attack 5.If normal attack: choose one of the four normal attacks 6.If special attack: choose one of the three special attacks 7.Aware of your opponent and your stats (health,MP,and charge) 8.Plan, and defeat your enemy!
+  - If attack: choose normal attack or special attack
+  - If normal attack: choose one of the four normal attacks
+  - If special attack: choose one of the three special attacks
+  - Aware of your opponent and your stats (health,MP,and charge)
+  - Plan, and defeat your enemy!